-Scrape data from indeed.com with php complete code
+Scrape data from indeed.com with php code

 class IndeedFetch {